opulencephp/docs/ioc-container.md

   * Checks if a target has a binding for the input interface
 * `resolve()`
   * Resolves an interface by first checking for targeted bindings, and then universal bindings
+* `tryResolve()`
+  * Tries to resolve an interface, and returns true if successful, otherwise false
+  * The resolved interface is set to the second parameter
 * `unbind()`
   * Unbinds the interface from the target